Wuhan railway station: Design

-The station was designed by Amenagement, Recherche, Pole d'Echanges (AREP), the Fourth Survey and Design Institute of China, MaP3, and SNCF-IGOA, after winning a two-phase competition in 2005.
+The station was designed by AREP (Architecture Recherche Engagement Post-carbone), the Fourth Survey and Design Institute of China, MaP3, and SNCF-IGOA, after winning a two-phase competition in 2005.
 The design was inspired by the yellow crane, the symbol of Wuhan City.
 The distinctive roof is intended to resemble the crane's wings, and is based on a sine curve.
 The building consists of nine separated parts, symbolizing China's nine provinces, plus a central thoroughfare.

 Construction

 Construction of the station began in September 2006, and was completed in December 2009.
 It was built by China State Construction Engineering Corporation, which also built the Wuhan Airport and the Beijing CCTV building.
 Construction cost exceeded 14 billion Yuan (US$2 billion), including upgrades to surrounding infrastructure.

 The total construction area of the station is 370860 m2, of which the station building has a 114602 m2 floor area, a 13324 m2 elevated pedestrian platform, a 143664 m2 non-stop pillar canopy, a 60650 m2 ground floor, and a 38620 m2 ground floor car park.
 The main arch spans 116 m, and the highest point is 58 m above the ground.